mwa-templates/template-maven-pom-project/README.md

 - For POM projects the `src` folder might not be needed.
 Consider to delete it.
 - Because this file (`README.md`) is also copied, you should consider to delete this file or at least change its content.
 - Check whether the license fits your needs or should be replaced with a more appropriate one.
 The license is mentioned in two places: in the `LICENSE` file and in the `<licenses>` section in the POM.
+- Check whether the provided workflows fit your needs.
+Change them according to your needs.
+See below explanations.

 ### Upload to a custom Maven repository manager

-The Maven goals in the workflows upload the generated artifacts to GitHub Packages by default.
+The Maven goals in the workflows upload generated artifacts to GitHub Packages by default.
 If you want to upload them to a custom Maven repository manager, you need to add the following repository secrets:

-	USE_CUSTOM_MAVEN_DISTRIBUTION
+	MAVEN_DISTRIBUTION_TYPE = CUSTOM
 	MAVEN_DISTRIBUTION_SNAPSHOTS_URL
 	MAVEN_DISTRIBUTION_RELEASES_URL
 	MAVEN_DISTRIBUTION_USERNAME
 	MAVEN_DISTRIBUTION_PASSWORD

-The `USE_CUSTOM_MAVEN_DISTRIBUTION` variable holds a boolean value, so simply set it to `true`.
-The username and password are used for both URLs.

 See the workflows `Build and distribute` and `Perform release` for more details.

 ### Site deployment

 The `Perform release` workflow is able to generate and deploy the Maven site documentation, but this is disabled by default.
-If you want to enable it, you need to add the following repository secret:

-	DO_SITE_DEPLOYMENT

-This variable holds a boolean value, so simply set it to `true`.
+You can enable it with an input value when triggering the `Perform release` workflow.
+If you want to enable it as default, consider setting the workflow's input variable `doSiteDeployment` to `true`.

 Additionally, you also must enable the `gh-pages` branch, because this is where the generated site documentation will be deployed to.
 Note that this only works for public GitHub repositories.
 You can activate this branch by simply choosing a site theme in the repository settings.

 See the workflow `Perform release` for more details.